samsquire/fact-collector/README.md

 # fact-collector

+An interface for collecting facts about yourself, your day or to be used as a microblog.
 Autocomplete interface powered by Tries.
 Can insert records and insert into itself.

 * Type "I ate a"  then use arrow keys to control selected item.
-Press enter to insert into textarea.
+Press enter to insert them into textarea.
 * When you have fulfilled all variables, press tab and press enter on save.

 * prototype was written on js fiddle -> [Mirrored](https://jsfiddle.net/8nat61g5/13/)

 # Prolog inference

+The tau interpreter is used to answer questions about logical statements.

 * Prolog statements begin with "Logic"
 * Prolog queries begin with "Inference"